 Give me an example of how you have successfully juggled multiple projects at once.

-Give me an example of a time when you worked under pressure to get the job done.
+Tell me about a time you worked under pressure to get the job done.

 Describe a time when you helped a junior team member with a task.